(20th March 2013 – 14½ miles)

 But then.
 Oh, but then, during breakfast, my B&B owner (at the very comfortable Old Croft – great breakfast, great packed lunch,

-room perhaps a little too Gothic Princess) told me that the Blue route would be perfectly fine despite the time of year.
+room perhaps a little too Gothic Princess) told me that the Blue route, rather than the more obvious Green, would be perfectly do-able.
 And shortly after setting off, we chatted to a friendly local who gave the same advice.
 Against our better judgement we decided to ditch the easy day plan and climb up and over the moors.
 I’m very glad that we did; today was to be one of the most memorable of the trip.
 But easy it was not.

 As soon as we began the long 2172 ft climb we were hit full on by that wind.
 It was a slow plod, pushing against the cold easterly which we were to battle against all the way to Robin Hood’s Bay.